Nonsmooth Analysis of Doubly Nonlinear Second-Order Evolution Equations with Non-Convex Energy Functionals: Proof of the main result

-Since the previous lemma assures the solvability of the approximation scheme \eqref{eq:ApproxSc}, we are now able to define linear and constant interpolations which will interpolate the values $(\ua)_{n=0}^N$ and $(\va)_{n=0}^N$ for every $\tau>0$, respectively, and we will derive a priori estimates for them.
-The interpolation functions shall approximate the desired solution to \eqref{eq:I.1} and its derivative, and are therefore also referred to as approximate solutions to \eqref{eq:I.1}.
-In order to define the approximate solutions, let the initial values $u_0\in D$ and $v_0 \in V$ and the time step $\tau>0$ be fixed.
-Further, let $(U_\tau^n)_{n=1}^N \subset D$ be the sequence of approximate values obtained from the variational approximation scheme \eqref{eq:ApproxSc} for $\un:=u_0$ and $\um:=u_0-\tau v_0$.
-Moreover, let $(\xi_\tau^n)_{n=1}^N \subset V^*$ be a sequence of subgradients of the energy determined by \eqref{eq:EuLa}, i.e. $\xi_\tau^n \in \partial \calE_{t_n}(U_\tau^n),\, i=1,\dots,N$.
-The piecewise constant and linear interpolation functions are defined by
+Since the previous lemma ensures the solvability of the approximation scheme \eqref{eq:ApproxSc}, we are now able to define piecewise linear and constant interpolations which will interpolate the values $(\ua)_{n=0}^N$ and $(\va)_{n=0}^N$ for every $\tau>0$, respectively, and we will derive a priori estimates for them.
+The interpolations shall approximate the desired solution to \eqref{eq:I.2} and its derivative, and are therefore also referred to as approximate solutions to \eqref{eq:I.2}.
+In order to define the approximate solutions, we assume for the moment that $u_0\in D\cap V$ and $v_0 \in V$.
+In the main existence proof, we will then approximate the initial values from $D\cap V_\lambda$ and $H$ by sequences from $V\cap V$ and $V$, respectively.
+For $\tau>0$, let $(U_\tau^n)_{n=1}^N \subset D\cap V$ be the sequence of approximate values obtained from the variational approximation scheme \eqref{eq:ApproxSc} for $\un:=u_0$ and $\vn:= v_0$.
+Moreover, let $(\xi_\tau^n)_{n=1}^N \subset V_\lambda^*$ be a sequence of subgradients of the energy determined by the preceding lemma and satisfying $\xi_\tau^n \in \partial_{V_\lambda} \calE_{t_n}(U_\tau^n),\, i=1,\dots,N$ and \eqref{eq:EuLa}.
+The piecewise constant and linear interpolations are defined by